-(5) Product Warranties
+(6) Product Warranties

 The Company generally warrants its products against certain manufacturing and other defects in material and workmanship.
 These product warranties are provided for specific periods of time and are applicable assuming the product has not been subjected to misuse, improper installation, negligence or shipping damage.
-As of October 31, 2004 and 2003, the Company's accrual for estimated product warranty claims totaled \$150,000 and is included in accounts payable and accrued expenses.
-The accrued product warranty costs are based primarily on historical experience of actual warranty claims as well as current information on repair costs.
-Warranty claims expense for the years ended October 31, 2004 and 2003 totaled \$227,780 and \$398,441, respectively.
+As of October 31, 2005 and 2004, the Company's accrual for estimated product warranty claims totaled \$100,000 and \$150,000, respectively, and is included in accounts payable and accrued expenses.

+The accrued product warranty costs are based primarily on historical experience of actual warranty claims and costs as well as current information with respect to potential warranty claims and costs.
+Warranty claims expense for the years ended October 31, 2005, 2004 and 2003 totaled \$241,043, \$227,780 and \$398,441, respectively.

-The following table summarizes the changes in the Company's accrual for product warranties during the fiscal years ended October 31, 2004 and 2003:
+The following table summarizes the changes in the Company's accrual for product warranties during the fiscal years ended October 31, 2005 and 2004: